KalyanMohanty/Table_Data_Extraction/README.md

 3.  pip install pillow
 4.  pip install matplotlib

-Run the ocr.ipynb in jupyter to detect and extract the table data and for only table data detection you can run table.py using opencv
+- Run the ocr.ipynb in jupyter to detect and extract the table data
+- for only table data detection you can run data_extraction_using_opencv.ipynb using opencv